What is Climate Change?

 - Longer-lasting heat waves of increased severity, leading to more deaths related to heat stroke and dehydration

-- More frequent and severe weather events such as hurricanes, floods and tornadoes occurring over a broader geographic range and creating physical risks for patients, employees and community
+- More frequent and severe weather events such as hurricanes, floods and tornadoes occurring over a broader geographic range and creating physical risks for patients, team members and community

 - More intense and widespread droughts will lead to increased food costs and shortages, increasing the prevalence of hunger and malnutrition across the globe